Wondery podcast Waco revisits the story of self-styled Messiah David Koresh, and his stand-off with the FBI in 1993.

-The stand-off took place at the Mount Carmel compound, where the Bureau of Alcohol, Tobacco, Firearms & Explosives (ATF) believed the Branch Davidians were stockpiling illegal weapons.
+The stand-off took place at the Mount Carmel compound.
+The Bureau of Alcohol, Tobacco, Firearms & Explosives (ATF) believed the Branch Davidians were stockpiling illegal weapons here.
 The resulting siege lasted for 51 days.
 In total, four agents and more than 80 church members died.

 The siege seems at each step to mirror Koresh’s end-times prophesies – arguably exactly what he wanted.